html2rss/html2rss-configs/README.md

 This will return the feed config as a Hash with String keys.

+## Development

+All YAML files are linted with [yamllint](https://github.com/adrienverge/yamllint).
+More specific linting of configs will surely come.

+Modified or added configs will additionally `rspec`'d and fetch the feed.

-## Creating a new config
+### Adding a new config

-Create the file in `lib/html2rss/configs/domainname.tld/whatever.yml`.
+1. create a yml file in `lib/html2rss/configs/domainname.tld/whatever.yml`.
+2. create a rspec file in `spec/html2rss/configs/domainname.tld/whatever.yml_spec.rb`.

-It only requires a `channel` and a `selectors` object.
+The yml file only requires a `channel` and a `selectors` object.

 Peek into the existing files and the [html2rss test config](https://github.com/gildesmarais/html2rss/blob/master/spec/config.test.yml).